 The 606,049 children who took part in the Covid Heroes Stamp Design Competition, developed by iChild / Family & Education, each received a digital GUINNESS WORLD RECORDS™ certificate from their school.

 After three months of judging, 120 regional finalists were chosen.
-A special panel of judges will now determine the winning 24 regional designs and these will be announced in November.
+A special panel of judges determined the winning 24 regional designs.

-From these 24 entries, eight winning images will be chosen as official Royal Mail stamps.
-The final eight stamps will be sent to Her Majesty The Queen before they can be printed and issued.
-They will then appear on millions of items of mail across the UK when they are issued in the Spring of 2022.
+From these 24 entries, eight winning images were chosen to be official Royal Mail stamps.
+The final eight stamps were sent to Her Majesty The Queen before they were printed and issued.
+They then appeared on millions of items of mail across the UK when they were issued in the Spring of 2022.